What Makes a Covered Bond Secure and Where to Buy One

 One key difference between covered bonds and asset-backed securities, according to bond-investment giant Pimco, is that "the loans backing a covered bond remain on the balance sheet of the issuing bank."
-To put it more simply, if an institution that sells a covered bond goes bankrupt, investors in the covered bond retain their access to the cover pool.
+To put it more simply, if an institution selling a covered bond goes bankrupt, investors in the covered bond retain their access to the cover pool.

-Where Can I Buy a Covered Bond?
+Where You Can Buy a Secure Covered Bond

 The easiest place to buy a covered bond is in Europe, particularly in Germany on the Frankfurter Wertpapierbörse (FWB)—the Frankfurt Stock Exchange.
 There, covered bonds are called Pfandbriefe.
 In Germany, similar bonds can be traced all the way back to the 1700s.